 Customs in China said Friday imports from companies would be suspended for a week if the frozen food products tested positive for the new coronavirus and a month if a supplier of the products tested positive for a third time or more.

-In August, Chinese authorities allegedly found the novel coronavirus on the packaging of imported frozen seafood from Dalian City.
+In August, Chinese authorities allegedly found the novel on the packaging of imported frozen seafood from Dalian City.

 The virus was allegedly found on the outer packaging of frozen seafood sold by three companies in Yantai, a port city in eastern Shandong province.